 As result of this business decision the company has reduced the purchased electricity from grid by 65% and replaced it with self-generated electricity by installed photovoltaics.
-Simultaneously, this renewable energy has contributed to a reduction of CO2 emissions by 65%.
-This resulted in the avoidance of 516 tons of CO2 emissions (based on market approach), equivalent to the amount absorbed by approximately 38,700 trees annually, forming a forest comparable in size to 48 football fields.
+Simultaneously, this renewable energy has contributed to a reduction of $\mathbf{CO_2}$ emissions by 65%.
+This resulted in the avoidance of 516 tons of $\mathbf{CO_2}$ emissions (based on market approach), equivalent to the amount absorbed by approximately 38,700 trees annually, forming a forest comparable in size to 48 football fields.

 Additionally, by incorporating under the "Green Mobility" initiative, CCBS made a substantial investment in acquiring 74 fully electric vehicles deployed in key areas including Tirana, Durres, and Kavaja.
-This initiative yields a commendable annual reduction of carbon dioxide emissions, exemplifying CCBS's dedication to reducing CO2 emissions.
+This initiative yields a commendable annual reduction of carbon dioxide emissions, exemplifying CCBS's dedication to reducing ${\rm CO_2}$ emissions.
 For consolidating direct (Scope 1) and energy indirect (Scope 2) GHG emissions, the company has selected the operational control method.

-SCOPE 2 - LOCATION BASED 9 Electricity purchased from the grid UOM 2022 2021 Trend in % Electricity purchased from the grid tCO 2 542 818 -34% Total Scope 2 - Location Based tCO 2 542 818 -34% SCOPE 2 - MARKET BASED 10 Electricity purchased from the grid UOM 2022 2021 Trend in % Electricity purchased from the grid (net of guarantee of origin certificates) tCO 2 e 273 789 -65% Total Scope 2 - Market Based tCO 2 e 273 789 -65%
+SCOPE 2 - LOCATION BASED 9 Electricity purchased from the grid иом 2022 2021 Trend in % Electricity purchased from the grid tCO 2 542 818 -34% Total Scope 2 - Location Based tCO 2 542 818 -34% SCOPE 2 - MARKET BASED 10 Electricity purchased from the grid UOM 2022 2021 Trend in % Electricity purchased from the grid Electricity purchased from the grid (net of guarantee of origin certificates) tCO 2 e 2022 273 2021 789 Trend in % -65%